 |2004 Chevrolet Colorado||$108||$132||$446||$844|

 Rates are averaged for all Chevrolet Colorado models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- It is possible to save as much as $140 per year simply by shopping early and online
+- Drivers can save as much as $140 per year simply by quoting early and online

-- High-risk drivers that have major violations or accidents pay on average $1,400 more each year for car insurance
+- High-risk drivers that have multiple accidents or serious violations will pay on average $1,390 more each year for insurance